-Darlingside embody wonder and human connection in their gorgeous third album ‘Fish Pond Fish’, a fresh and moving breathe of life that inspires and uplifts, energizes and delights.
+Darlingside embody wonder and human connection in their gorgeous fourth album ‘Fish Pond Fish’, a fresh and moving breathe of life that inspires and uplifts, energizes and delights.
 Dive into this breathtaking work and as Darlingside’s Dave Senft goes track-by-track through the album!

 for fans of Mappe Of, The National Parks, Fleet Foxes, Little Green Cars